Utah Bail Bonds Process & How Bonds Work

 Utah Bail Bonds Process Terms & Conditions and Stipulations of The Utah Bail Bond Agreement

 Q.) What are the contractual obligations of the Bond?

 Loss of a bond will be evident if:

-- (1) The co-signer; defendant provided false information on the Utah Bail Bond application.
+- (1) The co-signer; or the defendant provided false information on the Utah Bail Bond application.

 - (2) The Court increases the bond beyond sound underwriting criteria employed by the Bail Bond Agent; Bail Bond surety.

 - (3) The defendant has an address change.
 Telephone number.
-Employer without giving reasonable notice to the Bail Bond Agent; Bail Bond Surety.
+Or employer without giving reasonable notice to the Bail Bond Agent; Bail Bond Surety.

 - (4) The defendant is arrested for another crime while on bail.

 - (5) The defendant is back in jail in any jurisdiction.

-- (6) Failure by the defendant to appear in court at any appointed times.
+- (6) Failure by the defendant to appear in court at any appointed time.